-Dental insurance is generally sold on a group basis, due to adverse selection.
-Insurers are reluctant to write individual dental coverage because a person in need of dental work can often postpone treatment until an insurance plan becomes effective, causing the insurer to be liable for larger benefits than it would otherwise expect to pay.
+Dental insurance is generally sold on a group basis because of adverse selection.
+Insurers are often reluctant to write individual dental coverage because someone who needs dental work can postpone treatment until an insurance plan becomes effective.
+That can make the insurer liable for larger benefits than it would otherwise expect to pay.

 Dental plans base benefits on UCR (usual, customary, and reasonable) charges.
-Charges in excess of this limit are the insured’s responsibility and are subject to deductibles and co-insurance.
-Occasionally, dental insurance is part of a health benefits package with a single deductible called an integrated deductible, applying to both medical and dental coverage.
+Charges above this limit are the insured’s responsibility and are subject to deductibles and co-insurance.
+Occasionally, dental insurance is part of a health benefits package with a single deductible called an integrated deductible, which applies to both medical and dental coverage.
 More often, dental coverage is provided through a separate policy with its own deductible.

 In addition to deductibles and co-insurance, maximums may also affect the level of benefits payable under a dental plan.
 Generally, there is a specified maximum dollar amount payable per year, per procedure, and sometimes per family member covered.
 There may also be a lifetime maximum per individual.